Create your own custom trip

 Want to find a few new bird species for your life list?
 Hoping to take your family on a private canoe tour?
 Want to find the more secluded fall color spots for photography?
 If you’ve got a trip you’d like to take, we can make it happen!

-- Fill out our custom trip form (below) or contact our guide
+Schedule your trip by filling out our custom trip form (below) or contacting our guide.

 Custom trip inquiry form